tpitale/staccato-rails/README.md

 tracker.event(category: 'video', action: 'play', label: 'cars', value: 1)
 ```

+Note: if you have an existing method named `tracker`, this is also available with the more verbose `staccato_tracker`.

 ## Overriding the client_id ##

 A method is added to your controller called `staccato_client_id`.
 By default, it's implementation looks like: